 The following films were presented at the 2013 Middleburg Film Festival.
-Films for the 2014 festival will be announced this autumn.
+The complete 2014 film slate will be announced by October 1, 2014.

 The Armstrong Lie